1954 Pacific typhoon season: Tropical Storm 15W

-Typhoon Pamela
+Super Typhoon Pamela

 On October 27, Typhoon Pamela formed as a tropical depression.
 Pamela reached a peak of 900 mbar and 175 mph on November 1 and reached a secondary peak of 935 mbars on November 5.
 Gusts at landfall just to the west of Macau reached 175 km/h in Waglan Island and 155 km/h in Hong Kong Observatory which were the strongest since November 10, 1900 when the mean hourly wind speed reached 113 km/h (71 mph or 61 kts) at the Royal Observatory in Tsim Sha Tsui, in par with Typhoon Gloria.
 Pamela was one of four storms that reached Category 5 super typhoon status in the South China Sea, with others being Typhoon Rammasun of 2014, Typhoon Rai of 2021 and Typhoon Yagi of 2024.

-Typhoon Ruby
+Super Typhoon Ruby

 Ruby hit the Philippines as a typhoon, and hit China as a tropical storm.

-Typhoon Sally
+Super Typhoon Sally

 Sally brushed the Philippines as a Category 5 typhoon.